benjohnbarnes/Regular/README.md

 Regular is currently work in progress.
 However, Regular has an NFA based matching implementation, and an API for creating expressions and building matchers from them.

+# What Regular isn't

+Regular is not a string based regular expression library and does not attempt to support the syntax of string based regular expressions.
+Lots of libraries do this already, and Swift has support in its standard library.

+Regular wants to let you use the same kinds of concept to process sequences of _anything_.

 # TODO
 - [ ] Expression Tests of composites and modifiers.